plan44/vdcd/README.md

 In addition to the built-in implementations, vdcd provides the **plan44 vdcd external device API**, a simple socket-based API that allows implementing **custom devices as external scripts or programs** in any language which can open socket connections (almost any, sample code for bash, C and nodeJS is included)

-vdcd however is not limited to the set of features listed above - is based on a generic C++ framework called [**p44vdc**](https://github.com/plan44/p44vdc) which is included as a submodule into this project.
+vdcd however is not limited to the set of features listed above - it is based on a generic C++ framework called [**p44vdc**](https://github.com/plan44/p44vdc) which is included as a submodule into this project.

 **p44vdc** is designed for easily creating additional integrations for many other types of third-party hardware.
 The framework implements the entire complexity of the digitalSTROM vDC API and the standard behaviour expected from digitalSTROM buttons, inputs, (possibly dimming) outputs and various sensors.